pklausler/guitartheory/fourstring.md

 So we can get from I to VI to IV by lowering sevenths to become roots, and from I to III to V by raising roots to become sevenths.
-What about the two remaining diatonic chords?
 The II and the VII have only one tone in common with the I, so they are three steps away.
 Specifically, I can become II via I -> VI -> IV -> II, and I can become VII via I -> III -> V -> VII.
+(But as noted above, the II and the VII are also near neighbors if one changes all four tones.)

 ## Better voice leading
 When a chord progression resolves by changing the V to the I (usually V7 -> IM7), we could do it